 — The Nobel Prize (@NobelPrize) October 3, 2018

 Over the past decades, she has refined the method she has developed – today, biomedical scientists around the world are working on it.
 Medicines, industrial and agricultural chemicals or biofuels – all of which are made using this method.
-Because for all these things individually tailored enzymes are needed.See More: How to make bootable USB pen drive for Windows 7
+Because for all these things individually tailored enzymes are needed.See More: Apple Watch wants to become a sports coach

 George Smith filtered out the best antibodies